 Located midway along the lake's east shore, the all new Onondaga Lake Park Marina is a public facility operated by Onondaga County Parks.
 Due to its proximity to Syracuse and the greater metropolitan area, the Marina is a favorite spot for both recreation boaters and fishermen.

 Canoe/Kayak Dock Open -

 - Beaver Lake Nature Center

 Enjoy a leisurely paddle on you own across Beaver Lake.
 Explore the lake's edge and search for beaver lodges, turtles, herons and osprey.
-Rental rates are $8 per hour; $2 each add'l half hour.
+Rental rates are $10 per hour.

 Fishing is a wonderful activity for the whole family or for those seeking solitude and thanks to Carpenter's Brook Fish Hatchery, nearly 100 miles of local streams will be brimming with thousands of fish, including nearly 20,000 two year old brown trout averaging 15 inches in length.
 Best bets are Nine Mile Creek and Butternut Creek.